davidmoten/kool/kool-json/README.md

 ```

 ## Usage notes
-You'll notice that there is no method that takes an InputStream/Reader factory and autocloses it (using the Kool.using method).
+There is no method that takes an InputStream/Reader factory and autocloses it (using the Kool.using method).
 This is because under the covers a single `JsonParser` element is emitted which is a stateful singleton and really just a pointer to the current position of the parser in the JSON input.

 For those methods that return `Stream<JsonParser` it is necessary to map `JsonParser` to your own data object immediately it appears in the stream.
 Some stream operators dispose the upstream before emitting the final value so a `using` operator is not appropriate on a library method that returns `Stream<JsonParser>` because the created InputStream/Reader may be closed before the `JsonParser` has finished reading.
 Note that you might not notice this effect because a JsonParser uses a BufferedInputStream and if your input is smaller than the buffer size, closing the InputStream/Reader early may not have an effect because the whole stream was read into the buffer already.